Cosmian/kms_snowflake_native_app/CONTRIBUTING.md

 # Issue Reports

-If you experience bugs or general issues with `kms_encrypt_python`, please have a look on the [issue tracker](https://github.com/%3CUSERNAME%3E/kms_encrypt_python/issues).
+If you experience bugs or general issues with `kms_encrypt_python`, please have a look at the [issue tracker](https://github.com/%3CUSERNAME%3E/kms_encrypt_python/issues).
-If you don\'t see anything useful there, please feel free to fire an issue report.
+If you don't see anything useful there, please feel free to fire an issue report.

 :::: tip